TradeIdeasPhilip/jpeg/README.md

 This is what I expect from most photographs.
 Some colors will be much more common than others.
 The common colors will clump in groups next to each other.
-I will have to make arbitrary cutoffs because these groups won't be perfect or have clean edges.
+I will have to make arbitrary cutoffs because these groups won’t be perfect or have clean edges.

 ### Measuring Error